pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 The Terraform module in our case typically combines several sub-modules:

-- A `tidb-operator` module, that creates the EKS cluster and [deploy TiDB Operator](deploy-tidb-operator.md) on the EKS cluster
+- A `tidb-operator` module, which creates the EKS cluster and [deploy TiDB Operator](deploy-tidb-operator.md) on the EKS cluster
-- A `tidb-cluster` module, that creates the resource pool required by the TiDB cluster
+- A `tidb-cluster` module, which creates the resource pool required by the TiDB cluster
 - A `VPC` module, a `bastion` module and a `key-pair` module that are dedicated to TiDB on AWS

 The best practice for managing multiple Kubernetes clusters is creating a new directory for each of your Kubernetes clusters, and combine the above modules according to your needs via Terraform scripts, so that the Terraform states among clusters do not interfere with each other, and it is convenient to expand.
 Here's an example: